chibiboba/JS-120/Exam Part 2/FlashCards.md

 - The assessment requires detailed knowledge of all of these object creation patterns, including how to implement them and their nuances.
 - Needless to say, being able to demonstrate this knowledge with examples on the fly requires a lot of practice.
-- A good way to practice is to start from scratch and try to produce a functionally identical hierarchy of objects using each different object creation pattern.
+- A good way to practice is to start from scratch and try to produce a functionally identical <u>hierarchy of objects</u> using each different object creation pattern.
 This practice is most effective if the hierarchy includes features such as inheritance, mix-ins, and polymorphism in order to illustrate how to implement these aspects in the different patterns.
 - Lacking any and all creativity, I usually practiced with something like creating a hierarchy of vehicles using Factory Functions, Objects Linking Other Objects, Constructor Functions, and ES6 Classes.

 ------